triton-inference-server/server/docs/getting_started/llm.md

 8. ## Summarization test using the Phi model

-The following section describes how to run a TensorRT-LLM Phi model to summarize the articles from the [cnn\_dailymail](https://huggingface.co/datasets/cnn_dailymail) dataset.
+The TensorRT-LLM Phi model can be tested to summarize the articles from the [cnn\_dailymail](https://huggingface.co/datasets/cnn_dailymail) dataset.
 For each summary, the script can compute the [ROUGE](https://en.wikipedia.org/wiki/ROUGE_\(metric\)) scores and use the ROUGE-1 score to validate the implementation.
 The script can also perform the same summarization using the HF Phi model.

     # Run the summarization task using a TensorRT-LLM model and a single GPU.
     python3 ../summarize.py --engine_dir ./phi-engine \